 The Chinese mountain cat is more commonly named the Chinese desert cat, although it is a little misleading as habitat is mountainous terrain.
 However, little is known about this rare wild cat which is one the wildcat species, a relative of the Scottish wildcat.
 Due to fairly recent genetic analysis by Driscoll et al in 2007 it has been scientifically classified as a subspecies of the wildcat and given the scientific name: Felis silvestris ssp. bieti.
 This wild cat species was first recorded in 1889.
 It “lives in the alpine meadows and scrublands of the northern edge of the Tibetan plateau in China” (Small Wildcats by Samantha Bonar).
+Note: this page has been refreshed as at Jan 10th, 2022.
+If you can add information please comment.
+It would be welcome.

 Its coat is grayish-brown with lighter undersides and it has a thick, bushy and banded tail.
 It sleeps in burrows during the day and mainly hunts rodents and the Pika ‘rock rabbit’ at night and at dusk and dawn.
 Prey also includes birds.
 Rodents are poisoned by people which destroys this cat’s prey and it is also hunted for its fur.
 This threatens survival in the wild.
-Accordingly it is classified as Vulnerable by the IUCN Red List of Threatened Species™.
+Accordingly, it is classified as Vulnerable by the IUCN Red List of Threatened Species™.

-The photograph of the Chinese mountain cat above is copyright Jim Sanderson Ph.D – please respect copyright.
+The photograph immediately above of the Chinese mountain cat above is copyright Jim Sanderson Ph.D – please respect copyright.
 Jim Sanderson is a small wildcat specialist and he and Tibetan assistants obtained this rare picture of this wild cat species from a camera trap near the remote village of Rongrah.
 They chose the spot for the camera having heard stories of a sighting by villagers.
 The pictures are shown here with the permission of Jim Sanderson.
 Jim works with the Wildlife Conservation Network and he led the team of people who organised the capturing of this rare photograph.

 In recognition of Jim’s generosity and commitment in helping to research this rare wildcat I have donated $50 to the Wildlife Conservation Network (see Pictures of Cats org Donations), with the suggestion that it be used to further support research into this cat.